gautham-umasankar/cr_simulation/README.md

 3. Numerically calibrate single qubit gates and CR gates between arbitrary pairs of qubits
 4. Estimate the Fidelity and Error Budget of the single qubit and CR gates - Errors due to imperfect rotation, leakage, spectator rotation etc (Note that decoherence is not taken into account)

 All these capabilities are illustrated in the Example_CR_Simulation.ipynb notebook.
+For further information about the methods in the package, please check out CR.py in the directory cr_simulation.
+Each method's docs has all the details about its functionality.
 For further theoretical details, refer the Master's Thesis pdf file.

 Instructions to use: